tsantoso79/6m-data-1.0-Welcome-Onboarding/lesson.md

 Github is a cloud-based hosting service for git repositories.
 It allows us to store our git repositories in the cloud, and collaborate with other developers.

 #### Clone a git repository
-Go to your desire repository, and forked a copy of the copy under your Github id.
-Go to the repository destination in the terminal and run the following command:

 ```bash
 git clone <your_repo_url>
 ```

-Then we can open the repo in VSCode.

 #### Pull changes from remote repository